thindil/steamsky/README.md

   https://www.adacore.com/download/more

-  At this moment tested version of GtkAda is 2017 and game require GTK library in version 3.14 or above.
+  At this moment tested version of GtkAda is 2017 and game require GTK library in version 3.14 (may not works with other versions).

 If you have all, in main source code directory (where this file is):